sa-akhavani/browserprint/README.md

 # Browserprint: An Analysis of the Impact of Browser Features on Fingerprintability and Web Privacy

 This repository contains all the source codes and datasets related to the paper: `Browserprint: An Analysis of the Impact of Browser Features on Fingerprintability and Web Privacy`.
 If you are planning to use any of the codes or datasets in this paper, please cite this paper properly.
+More information about the paper could be accessed [here]( https://link.springer.com/chapter/10.1007/978-3-030-91356-4_9)

 All the datasets and reports generated in our research could be found in ```datasets``` directory.